Sommer's Sulawesi rat

 Sommer's Sulawesi rat (Sommeromys macrorhinos) is a species of rodent in the family Muridae from Sulawesi.
-It is the only species in the monotypic genus Sommeromys and was described by Musser & Durden in 2002.
+It is the only species in the genus Sommeromys and was described by Musser & Durden in 2002.

 Distribution

 S. macrorhinos is known from only one specimen, AMNH 226956 (American Museum of Natural History, catalogue number 226956).
 This specimen was caught at 2400 m above sea level on Gunung Tokala, a mountain between the Rampi and Seko valleys in the province of Sulawesi Tengah, in primary mossy forest which was somewhat disturbed by human activities.
 The describers expected that the genus also occurs in other high montane forests of Sulawesi.

 It is also found on Mount Gandangdewata, West Sulawesi.

 Discovery

 On the first of August, 1973, the NAMRU team that would discover S. macrorhinos reached Gunung Tokala.
 Despite a heavy, cold rain, someone set some Victor rat traps and found one specimen each of Tateomys rhinogradoides and S. macrorhinos the following day.
 On the specimen of S. macrorhinos, a louse was found, which was also a new species, Hoplopleura sommeri.

 Sommer's Sulawesi rat was named after Helmut G. Sommer, Scientific Technician at the American Museum of Natural History.